twitter/communitynotes/content/faq.md

 {{< expand "Will Birdwatch contributions affect content on Twitter?
 Will it be used to label or remove Tweets? " >}}

-Birdwatch notes that have been rated helpful by enough contributors from [different points of view](../diversity/) will appear directly on Tweets for a small, randomized group of people in the US.
+Birdwatch notes that have been rated helpful by enough contributors from [different points of view](../diversity/) will appear directly on Tweets for a limited, randomized group of people in the US.
 They will also be able to rate notes for helpfulness.
 Beyond that, Birdwatch notes do not affect display of Tweets or enforcement of Twitter Rules.
 Our focus during this phase of the pilot is gaining confidence that Birdwatch produces context people from [different points of view](../diversity/) find helpful and informative.

 {{< /expand >}}